Preparing your application

 - Who is eligible to apply for BLRF2?

-BLRF2 is open to all councils in England, specifically: Borough, County, District, London Borough, Metropolitan Borough, Unitary Councils, constituent authorities within Mayoral Combined Authorities.
+BLRF2 is open to all councils in England, specifically: Borough, County, District, London Borough, Metropolitan Borough, Unitary Councils.
+Mayoral Combined Authorities (MCAs) and the Greater London Authority (GLA) are eligible, as are their constituent councils.
+Please note this relates to just the GLA and does not comprise the whole GLA Group.

 A council is required to be part of an OPE partnership to apply as applications are submitted through this route.
 If you are not already part of an existing OPE partnership, please contact the relevant Regional Programme Managers for your area.

-Please make sure your application meets the eligibility and gateway criteria in the first instance.
-If you are not able to meet the criteria then your application will not be assessed.
+Please note your application needs to meet the eligibility and gateway criteria in the first instance.
+If you are not able to meet the criteria then your application will not be assessed any further.

-- Is there a limit to the number of applications an individual council can submit to their OPE Partnership?
+- Is there a limit to the number of applications an individual council can submit?

 No. We encourage councils to carefully consider the justification for the level of funding and number of applications seeking funding.
 Councils should also consider their ability to deliver should all applications be successful.
-Please liaise with your OPE partnership for guidance.
+Please liaise with your OPE partnership, or Regional Programme Manager for guidance.

 - Are there any examples of the type of projects that have been funded in previous rounds?

-You can find specific examples of previous BLRF/LRF projects in the OPE case study library.
+You can find specific examples of previous BLRF/LRF projects in the OPE case study library, and your OPE partnership will also be a good source of information.

 - Are there any links to resources, apart from the application documents that could help me with my application?